Battalions of Light Infantry of Africa: Creation

-Initial service
+Initial service and major battles

 The newly raised Bat' d'Af' saw active service for the first time during the conquest of Algeria.
 They participated in operations at Bougie in 1835 and took part in the siege of Constantine the following year.

-Between 3 and 6 February 1840 at Mazagran in Algeria, a detachment of 123 chasseurs of the 1st BILA, under Captain Lelievre, held off repeated assaults by several thousand Arabs.
+Between 3 and 6 February 1840 at the Battle of Mazagran in Algeria, a detachment of 123 chasseurs of the 1st BILA, under Captain Lelievre, held off repeated assaults by several thousand Arabs.
 This action won the first battle honour for the corps and was subsequently commemorated in all battalions by memorial ceremonies on 6 February each year.

+In 1870 the BILA provided a temporary régiment de marche to serve in France during the Franco-Prussian War.
+On two occasions detached companies suffered heavy casualties during this campaign.

-A platoon of the Bat' d'Af served at the Battle of Taghit when the French fort of Taghit was besieged by 4,000 Moroccan tribesmen, who were eventually repelled.
+A platoon of the Bat' d'Af served at the Battle of Taghit in 1903, when the French fort of Taghit was besieged by 4,000 Moroccan tribesmen, who were eventually repelled.
+All three battalions in existence in 1907 were assigned to active service in Morocco during the French occupation of that country.
+By 1914 the corps had been expanded to five battalions with depots in Oran, Morocco and Tunisia.

 Subsequent history until 1920

 As discipline and living conditions in the Bat' d'Af' were harsh, Bataillonnaires, colloquially named Zéphyrs or Joyeux ("Joyous ones"), usually nicknamed their unit l'Enfer ("the Hell") or, ironically, Biribi (a game of chance of that period).
-However, they fought creditably in the Crimean war plus the Mexican Intervention; and won honours during the First World War and in the various colonial wars.
+However, they fought creditably in the Crimean War plus the Mexican Intervention; and won honours during the First World War and in the various colonial wars.
 They also assumed the role of construction troops, building not only desert forts but also roads and bridges.

 "Biribi" reached a peak between the 1880s and 90s, when it played its most conspicuous role.
 In May 1888 the corps was enlarged to 5 battalions, each of 6 companies.
 Three battalions (3rd, 4th and 5th) were based in Tunisia while the remaining units served in the southern districts of Algeria.
-On the eve of World War I 2 battalions were on active service in Morocco.
+A detachment of the 4th Btn. was posted to Indochina before 1914.
+On the eve of the First World War two battalions were on active service in Morocco.
 During 1914-18 3 bataillons de Marche (temporary "marching battalions" formed for particular purposes) served on the Western Front with distinction (see Battle Honours and Fourragères below).
 The permanent units remained in French North Africa, providing garrisons and mobile columns.